Who is eligible for a stimulus check?

 How a life change affects your stimulus check/payment eligibility

-For example, what if 2019 was a great year financially, and you got married or had a baby?
-What if it’s the opposite in 2020 and you’re dealing with the aftermath of a divorce or the recent death of a loved one?
-What if you received your stimulus check, but it was for the wrong amount?
+For example, what if you haven’t filed taxes yet but got married in July 2020?
+Or had a baby?
+What if you’re dealing with the aftermath of a divorce or the recent death of a loved one?
+What if you already received your first and second stimulus checks, but it was for the wrong amount?
 What if you graduated from college in 2020 and aren’t a dependent anymore?

-Over the last few weeks, the IRS has balanced the need to get stimulus payments out quickly while also trying to account for life changes over the past two years.
-As a result, some taxpayers are have found discrepancies in the amount they should have received due to tax filing changes and income changes.
+The IRS understood the need to get stimulus payments out quickly.
+As a result, some taxpayers have found differences in the amount they should have received due to tax filing changes and income changes.

-Below, we’ll clear things up about who is eligible for a stimulus check/payment and how life changes affect your eligibility.
+Below, we’ll clear things up about who is eligible for a stimulus checks, payment, and the credit and how life changes affect your eligibility.

-If you fall within the Adjusted Gross Income (AGI) thresholds shown below, have a Social Security number or Adoption Tax Identification Number, you are eligible for a stimulus check/payment.
-Those who do not qualify include non-resident aliens, dependents, and estates/trusts.
+If you fall within the Adjusted Gross Income (AGI) thresholds shown below and have a Social Security number, you are eligible for each economic impact payment.
+Those who do not qualify for payments include non-resident aliens, dependents, and estates/trusts.

-You can estimate your own payment amount with H&R Block’s Stimulus Check Calculator.
+- Estimate your third stimulus amount with H&R Block’s Stimulus Check Calculator

 Stimulus checks: Children and dependents

 Q. I have joint custody of my daughter with my ex-spouse, and I claimed her on my 2019 taxes (we trade off every other year).
-What do we need to know for next year when my husband claims her?
+What do we need to know when my husband claims her?

 Stimulus checks: Marriages and divorce

 For example, let’s say you and your spouse had AGI amounts of $35,000 and $105,000 respectively.
 As single filers, you’d receive the full stimulus payment because your AGI of $35,000 is below the threshold, but your spouse’s AGI of $105,000 would be over the limit and wouldn’t qualify for a stimulus payment.
 However, if you file jointly for 2020, your combined AGI of $140,000 is below the threshold for joint filers, so you could claim your spouse’s portion as the recovery rebate credit.